dellemc-hpc-ai/satellite_imagery_demo/README.md

 * To close the running instance of the jupyter notebook, you can ``ctrl + c`` to exit it out.
 * You might ask why the dataset wasn't included in the container?
 It's mostly because of licensing concerns.
 * The container is hosted at [dockerhub](https://hub.docker.com/r/dellemchpcai/satellite_demo).
+* To run the demo further on, you can just do the following in your terminal: ``bash run_satellite.sh``, you don't need to run ``organize.sh`` everytime you run the demo.